scala/docs.scala-lang/getting-started-intellij-track/testing-scala-in-intellij-with-scalatest.md

 ## Setup
 1. Create an sbt project in IntelliJ.
+1. Add the ScalaTest dependency:
-1. Add the ScalaTest dependency to your build.sbt file
+    1. Add the ScalaTest dependency to your `build.sbt` file:
         ```
         libraryDependencies += "org.scalatest" %% "scalatest" % "3.0.5" % "test"
         ```
-1. this will cause sbt to pull down the ScalaTest library
     1. If you get a notification "build.sbt was changed", select **auto-import**.
+    1. These two actions will cause `sbt` to download the ScalaTest library.
 1. On the project pane on the left, expand `src` => `main`.
 1. Right-click on `scala` and select **New** => **Scala class**.
 1. Call it `CubeCalculator`, change the **Kind** to `object`, and click **OK**.